LeetLLM

 Because the injection score exceeds the 0.8 threshold, the guard returns blocked=True with reason prompt_injection.
 The request never reaches the LLM.

-In practice, borderline classifier scores usually route to a lower-privilege fallback or a review queue instead of an unconditional block.
+In practice, borderline classifier scores usually route to a lower-privilege fallback or a human review queue instead of an unconditional block.
 That's how you keep over-refusal under control while still stopping obvious attacks.

 Common mistake: Parallelizing every check without considering data exposure.
 Independent local checks can run together.
-If an external classifier isn't approved to receive raw customer data, perform the required local minimization or redaction before calling it.
+If an external classifier isn't approved to receive raw account data, perform the required local minimization or redaction before calling it.

 Output guards: inspect what the model produced